-Each participant is required to read, understand, and sign a waiver within 24 hours of registering.
-This must be completed and submitted in SAIC Self-Service, as soon as you make your deposit.
+Each participant is required to read, understand, and sign a waiver and complete a health disclosure form within 24 hours of registering.
+These forms must be completed and submitted in SAIC Self-Service, as soon as you make your deposit.

-Read it advance to become familiar with SAIC policies.
+Read in advance to become familiar with SAIC policies.

-Failure to make your non-refundable deposit and agree to each item outlined in the Waiver tab within 24 hours, may drop you from the course.
+Failure to make your nonrefundable deposit and submit the waiver and health disclosure forms within 24 hours may drop you from the course.

 Other information that must be submitted to Study Abroad:

 - A copy of your passport (for international trips)

 All usual academic requirements must be met in order to register for a study trip.
 For example, to register for Art History credits, a student must have completed both parts of the Survey of Art History; for Liberal Arts, all English requirements must be completed.

 Some study trips may require an application and study trip leaders' approval before registration.
 If so, this will be listed on the trip description under Application Process

 The following students are not eligible to register for study trips:

 - Freshmen who have successfully completed less than 30 credits at SAIC at the time of registration (unless a particular study trip has been designated for freshmen)